Travel the East Caribbean Right With This Guide

 British Virgin Islands

-The British Virgin Islands (BVI) are composed of about 60 islands with four main islands: Tortola, Anegada, Jost Van Dyke, and Virgin Gorda.
+There are 60 islands and four main islands that make up the British Virgin Islands (BVI).
+The main islands are Anegada, Tortola, Virgin Gorda, and Jost Van Dyke.
 These are the best islands to visit if you'd like more peace and quiet with fewer tourists.
 Tortola is the largest island and has the largest city, Road Town.
 It's the most popular destination and is connected to the airport from Beef Island.
 Taxis are the easiest way to get around on the larger islands, but you can take a ferry to go island hopping.
 The most popular beach is Cane Garden Bay on Tortola where sunbathing or swimming is quite enjoyable.
 Kayaking is also a great way to explore the crystal clear waters.
 Fishing, windsurfing, and sailing are other activities you'll find readily available, or you may want to rent or charter a boat at the marina at Frenchman's Cay.